 Gross Income

 Most forms of gross income are taxed, but when tax liability is incurred depends on when the income was received and the accounting system used by the taxpayer.
 Special rules may also apply to particular types of income.
-Disposable income is income remaining after all taxes have been taken out.
+Disposable income is income remaining after all taxes.
 It is what the taxpayer has to spend.

 Internal Revenue Code §61 defines gross income as income from whatever source derived unless specifically excluded.
 Specifically, it includes money, property, services, or any other form of compensation.
 It also includes investment income and gifts, although gifts and bequests are rarely taxed since there is a large tax exemption for both, and it is taxed to the donor of the property rather than the donee.